WideSu/CreditRiskDetection/README.md

 ## 1.1 Online News Popularity(2015)-classification/regression
 ### Problem Statement:

-Media and newspaper companies want their passages go viral.
-But there're so many factors that can contribute to it.
-Like the date and time it posts, the keywords, and so on.
-We propose the study to analyse the factors which lead to the popularity of news.
-And that will help the editors get more attentions from the public.
+Media and newspaper companies want their passages to go viral.
+But they're so many factors that can contribute to it.
+Like the date and time when it posts the keywords, the positive and negative words they used, the category of the news, and so on.
+We propose the study to analyze the factors which lead to the popularity of news.
+And that will help the editors get more attention from the public.
 <br>
 ### Data Description
 This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
 The goal is to predict the number of shares in social networks (popularity).<br>